 Held annually in early October, Cheltenham Literature Festival hosts an impressive list of authors, writers, poets and politicians to celebrate the written word.

 The programme includes workshops, interviews, debates and conversations, and is a great way to discover new writers or enjoy the work of your favourites.

 7. Take a Long Circular Walk

-You’re spoilt for choice when it comes to Cotswolds walks, and there’s no better time to enjoy the rolling hills, cute country lanes and chocolate box villages than the autumn months.
+You’re spoilt for choice when it comes to Cotswolds walks, and there’s no better time to enjoy the rolling hills, cute country lanes and chocolate box villages than the fall months.